ravirahman/the-electrons/assets/posts/lab6.md

 #### Resampling

-The algorithm resamples the M particles based on the weights computed in the previous timestep.
-Note that the newly resampled particles are all uniformly likely to be the robot at this point.
+The algorithm samples a new batch of particles based on the weights of the particles computed in the previous timestep.
+This allows the filter to discard particles deemed to be unlikely, which will not be resampled.
+Note that the newly resampled particles have uniform weight; the weights in the previous timestep are now reflected in the frequencies of the resampled particles.

 #### Motion Model